ChuChu999/Minecraft-Plugins/README.md

 # Minecraft-Plugins
-Java plugins that customize a Minecraft server for my younger brother and his friends
+Spigot plugins that customize a Minecraft server for my younger brother and his friends

 * **AutoRespawn** - automatically respawns the player when they die
 * **AutoUnloadChunks** - automatically unload unsused chunks when player disconnects from the server for optimization